Marinalg Upholds Safety of Carrageenan

 Negative press in social media, not scientifically founded

 Despite its long safety record, some have alleged that food-grade carrageenan causes harm to human health and called on food companies and retailers to replace carrageenan or not market products containing this important ingredient.
-Some of the alleged effects that have been mentioned are harmful interaction with the human gut microbiota, induction of intestinal inflammation and glucose intolerance, and carcinogenicity.
+Some of the alleged effects that have been mentioned are harmful interaction with the human gut microbiota, induction of intestinal inflammation and glucose intolerance, carcinogenicity and associations with chronic disease.

 Marinalg International is fully committed to food safety